History of how the Republican and Democrat parties developed during the Confederation, Confederacy, Civil War, and Abolition periods formed

 - President Abraham Lincoln squashed the rebellion, enabling him to enforce the Emancipation Act.

 The Confederate State of America or Confederacy (Pro-Slaves)

-- These were 11 southern pro-slaves states who seceded from the Union in 1860.
+- These were 11 southern pro-slave states that seceded from the Union in 1860.

 - They governed themselves separately and rebelled against the Union.

-- Gen. Robert Lee, who led the Confederate army, surrendered to the Union (led by Gen. Ulysess Grant) on April 9, 1865—ending the Confederacy state and the civil war.
+- Gen. Robert Lee, who led the Confederate army, surrendered to the Union (led by Gen. Ulysses Grant) on April 9, 1865—ending the Confederacy state and the Civil War.

 4. Ending Black Slavery

 Abraham Lincoln (Republican) was the 16th POTUS.
 His name was removed from the ballots of some southern states.
 Still, he won the election by electoral votes.

 Lincoln’s platform centered on antislavery, but he couldn’t enforce his plans all at once.
 First, he had to score a victory against the South (Civil War; Battle at Antietam, 1862).